Wire82/org.openhab.binding.heos/README.md

 ## Channels

 Note:
-the channel have different paths if you configure our Things manual or via an UI.
+The channel have different paths if you configure our Things manual or via an UI.
 It is recommended to check the correct path via an UI.

 ### Player provide the following channels: